-Presenters: Darlene Yee, Director of Operations, Real Estate, Planning, Capital Programs, and Sustainability (REPCAPS), University of California San Francisco; Meredith Hargreaves, Senior Lean Practitioner, Haley & Aldrich, Inc.
+Presenters: Patti Mitchell, Assocaite Director - West Zone, Capital Programs, University of California San Francisco; Meredith Hargreaves, Senior Lean Practitioner, Haley & Aldrich, Inc.

 Like many universities, the University of California, San Francisco (UCSF) is trying to continuously improve and optimize resources.
 Some at UCSF are using an assessment tool called Management Drives to help them understand what drives the work behaviors of each team member and what work is best for them given this information.
 It also helps staff to better understand themselves and each other when working together: what influences their behavior and actions.
 This allows staff and leaders to understand how to bring out their best individual and group potential, and understand if (and when) the right people are in the right roles.
 Management Drives helps teams learn whether individuals are people-driven, process-driven, results-driven, action-driven, vision-driven, and more.
 It helps to understand where they may have areas to work on in their job functions, and how to best engage them.

 Presenters: Elizabeth Clark, Penn State University; EJ Hook, University of Montana; Tony Ichsan, Portland Community College